-Dill weed, or leaves, has a pleasant light, almost grassy taste and goes well with cucumber in sandwiches, cold soups and salads.
-When used in cooking it should be added just before serving, in order to preserve its flavour and colour.
+Dill leaves have a pleasant light, almost grassy taste and goes well with cucumber in sandwiches, cold soups and salads.
+When Dill is used in cooking it should be added just before serving, in order to preserve its flavour and colour.

 The freshly cut leaves can be chopped up and used to enhance the flavour of salads and fish dishes, but also egg dishes, soups, dips and herb butters.
 Dill weed makes an excellent combination for potatoes.
 Simply toss the leaves into a bowl of boiled new potatoes with a mixture of mayonnaise, capers and seasoning.